khofstadter/CS220-AU-navigating-the-digital-world/digital-identities.md

 ## additional
 ### discuss
 - what do you know about data mining?
+- use Brave Browser for a while to see what websites are trying to access from your (your computer)
 - do I know how Tech Giants e.g. Google and Facebook use my data?
+- what is our digital footprint?

 ### resources
 - https://www.bbc.co.uk/bitesize/articles/zf8j92p